UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 - In Rider build the solution
 - In `WhlgPublicWebsite` run `npm run watch`
 - In Rider run the `WhlgPublicWebsite` project
-- In a browser, visit https://localhost:5001/questionnaire/
+- In a browser, visit http://localhost:5000/questionnaire/

 ### Running tests

+#### Docker

+If using docker, run `docker compose -f docker-compose.test.yml run --rm --build tests`.

+#### Without Docker

 - In the project explorer on the left, right click on `WhlgPublicWebsite.UnitTests` and select `Run Unit Tests`
 - Note, if you've previously run `npm run watch` you'll have to terminate this (`ctrl`/`cmd` + `c`) before running the tests.